benjaminion/LLL_docs/lll_reference.rst

   (alloc 1)  ;; Allocates 32 bytes, returns the original (msize) (alloc 32) ;; Allocates 32 bytes, returns the original (msize)

+It isn't necessary at all to use ``alloc`` to reserve memory; the LLL programmer has complete control over how memory is laid out and used.
+However, ``alloc`` could be useful for macros that need to find some unused space in which to write return data, for example.

+Note that the gas cost of memory is proportional to the number of bytes used up to 724 bytes, and increases super-linearly above that.

 Assembler - ``asm``
 -------------------